Kodali-N/CustomerChurnDashboard/README.md

 # Telecom Customer Churn Dashboard(PowerBI)

+### Overview:
 Using Telecom customer churn data,
  I created a dashboard which gives a visual insight about the churners' profile.
+The dashboard provides information about how tenure, Internet services availed by the customers, the contract type and other such factors are linked to Churn